 Leg funk on your horse’s cannon bones – it’s cannon keratosis

-It’s sort of scaly, like a hairy lizard.
+You will see sticky patches of thickened hair and goop.
+It’s scaly, like a hairy lizard.

 Stud crud, or cannon keratosis, is a skin condition caused by the horse’s own glands in the skin.

-- It manifests itself in a waxy paste that sort of glues the hair to it.
+- It manifests itself in a waxy paste that glues the hair to it.
 It is not fungus, bacteria, scratches, or caused by urine.
-It’s a case of seborrhea, and it can be primary or secondary.
+It’s a case of seborrhea, which can be primary or secondary.
 Seborrhea is a flaky and scaly condition of the skin.

 But what really is cannon keratosis?

 - In cannon keratosis, the sebaceous glands of your horse go a bit nuts and overproduce sebum.
 Sebum is that magic skin oil that creates shine.
 Sebum is also a factor in your horse’s immune system, as it contains some anti-bacterial properties to protect your horse’s skin.

 - If you were to tug at one of those waxy scaly patches, you might pull it out with a clump of hair attached to it.
 There is a chance that aggressive grooming and picking or other circumstance will leave your horse with some bald patches.